top of page

 It’s Not A Chatbot, It’s a Minion

-“AI assistants are starting to give way to AI gents that can perform tasks and automate on your behalf…this is where you’re starting to see the returns that match up with the promise of AI,” Garman continued in his keynote address.
+“AI assistants are starting to give way to AI agents that can perform tasks and automate on your behalf… this is where you’re starting to see the returns that match up with the promise of AI,” Garman continued in his keynote address.

 Agentic AI is different.
-Yes, these are still trained large language models, but through breakneck progress across the AI ecosystem – from Nvidia’s hardware to Anthropic, Meta, OpenAI, Google and others’ models and extreme capital investment in computing capacity, context windows expanded rapidly.
-This meant that AI companies could train their models with more & more data, leading to more accurate, robust, and specific outputs.
-By implementing agents that encapsulate specific context windows within an enterprise environments, companies can now effectively replace monolithic applications with agents – the end-state for serverless computing architecture.
+Yes, these are still trained large language models, but through breakneck progress across the AI ecosystem from Nvidia’s hardware to Anthropic, Meta, OpenAI, Google, and others’ models and extreme capital investment in computing capacity, context windows expanded rapidly.
+This meant that AI companies could train their models with more and more data, leading to more accurate, robust, and specific outputs.
+By implementing agents that encapsulate specific context windows within enterprise environments, companies can now effectively replace monolithic applications with agents the end state for serverless computing architecture.

-By creating agents that orchestrated workflows, managing inputs & outputs autonomously, CIOs all of a sudden saw a future where instead of developing and maintaining hordes of legacy applications, their developers could build agentic architectures that managed, improved, and triaged in real-time.
+By creating agents that orchestrate workflows, managing inputs and outputs autonomously, CIOs all of a sudden see a future where, instead of developing and maintaining hordes of legacy applications, their developers can build agentic architectures that manage, improve, and triage in real time.

 In front of a capacity crowd, leaders from Toyota Motor North America’s Enterprise AI and Toyota Connected organizations detailed their agentic AI journey, illustrating the rapid pace of innovation and optimization.
 Under the leadership of key automotive industry AI voices like Brian Kursar and Dave Tsai, Toyota has developed a template for how other automotive companies could successfully enable agentic AI across the enterprise.

 Toyota’s ability to deliver on this vision has been many years in the making.
-By building and delivering on a strategy that prioritized in-house AI and engineering talent development, Toyota sits in a position of envy amongst many of its competitors – one that can lean on its skilled, diverse, and energized workforce to lean into the rapid pace of innovation amongst AI tooling leaders like AWS and its competitors.
+By building and delivering on a strategy that prioritized in-house AI and engineering talent development, Toyota sits in a position of envy among many of its competitors—one that can lean on its skilled, diverse, and energized workforce to keep pace with rapid innovation from AI tooling leaders like AWS and its competitors.

-This week, AWS launched a number of new agentic AI services aimed to enterprises with all levels of engineering capability, with some of the newest services – like Kiro – enabling spec-driven development.
-This lowered barrier of entry means that automakers and suppliers that face increasing resource constraints and competitive pressure can quickly and easily lean into tools whose first and foremost value is allowing faster product development with better quality.
+This week, AWS launched a number of new agentic AI services aimed at enterprises with all levels of engineering capability, with some of the newest services - like Kiro - enabling spec-driven development.
+This lower barrier to entry means that automakers and suppliers facing increasing resource constraints and competitive pressure can quickly and easily lean into tools whose foremost value is enabling faster product development with higher quality.

 Where Automotive Agentic AI Goes From Here